-- ► A Prescription Drug Product that contains (an) active ingredient(s) available in and Therapeutically Equivalent to another covered Prescription Drug Product. - ► A Prescription Drug Product contains (an) active ingredient(s) which is (are) a modified version of and Therapeutically Equivalent to another covered Prescription Drug Product." - (c) In the HMO plans, the prescription co-pay for up to a 30-day supply will be \$10 for Tier I prescriptions, \$30 for Tier II prescriptions, \$60 for Tier III prescriptions and \$100 for Tier IV prescriptions.
-Mail order will be available for 2.5 times the co-pays previously listed for up to a 90-day supply of maintenance prescriptions.

-- (d) For 2016 and thereafter, the Low Option HMO Plan's co-pays are as follows:

-A primary physician's office visit co-pay of \$40, a specialist office visit co-pay of \$60.
+- A Prescription Drug Product that contains (an) active ingredient(s) available in and Therapeutically Equivalent to another covered Prescription Drug Product. - A Prescription Drug Product contains (an) active ingredient(s) which is (are) a modified version of and Therapeutically Equivalent to another covered Prescription Drug Product." - (c) In the HMO plans, the prescription copay for up to a 30-day supply will be \$10 for Tier I prescriptions, \$30 for Tier II prescriptions, \$60 for Tier III prescriptions and \$100 for Tier IV prescriptions.
+Mail order will be available for 2.5 times the copays previously listed for up to a 90-day supply of maintenance prescriptions. - (d) For 2017 and thereafter, the Low Option HMO Plan's copays are as follows: A primary physician's office visit copay of \$40, a specialist office visit copay of \$60.
 For Primary Care and Specialist categories that are designated as Tier 1 providers, reduced copays will apply.
-For these same Primary Care and Specialist categories, the co-pays for Tier 1 providers will be \$30 for Primary Care and \$55 for Specialists.
-Other co-pays are as follows: an emergency room co-pay of \$250, an urgent care co-pay of \$75, an emergency ambulance co-pay of \$150.
-Virtual office visits, where available, will have a co-pay of \$25.
-In-patient hospitalization, outpatient hospitalization, approved durable medical equipment and diagnostic testing will have 20% co-insurance after a plan deductible.
-Out-of-pocket maximums for this percentage co-insurance will be applied per policy language with an annual calendar year maximum of \$6,000 per individual and \$12,000 per family.
-Outpatient rehabilitation therapy will have co-pays of \$35 per individual session and co-pays of \$25 per group session. - (e) The Consumer Driven Health Plan (CDHP) will be implemented effective January 1, 2014.
+For these same Primary Care and Specialist categories, the copays for tier 1 providers will be \$30 for Primary Care and \$55 for Specialists.
+Other copays are as follows: an emergency room copay of \$250, an urgent care copay of \$75, an emergency ambulance copay of \$150.
+Virtual office visits, where available, will have a copay of \$25.
+In-patient hospitalization, outpatient hospitalization, approved durable medical equipment and diagnostic testing will have 20% coinsurance after a plan deductible.
+Out-of-pocket maximums for this percentage coinsurance will be applied per policy language with an annual calendar year maximum of \$6,000 per individual and \$12,000 per family.
+Outpatient rehabilitation therapy will have copays of \$35 per individual session and copays of \$25 per group session. - (e) The Consumer Driven Health Plan (CDHP) will be implemented effective January 1, 2014.
 The CDHP will have in network and out of network coverage.
-The annual in-network deductible is \$3,500 Individual/\$7,000Family with 30% coinsurance applying after satisfaction of deductibles.
-The in-network annual out-of-pocket maximums will be \$6,350 Individual/\$12,700 Family.
-The annual out-of-network deductible is \$4,500 Individual/\$9,000 Family with 40% coinsurance applying after satisfaction of the deductibles.
-The out-of-network annual out-of-pocket maximums will be \$10,000 Individual/\$20,000 Family.
+Beginning January 1, 2018, the annual in-network deductible is \$3,000 individual/\$6,000 family with 30% coinsurance applying after satisfaction of deductibles.
+The in-network annual out-of-pocket maximums will be \$6,350 individual/\$12,700 family.
+The annual out-of-network deductible is \$4,500 individual/\$9,000 family with 40% coinsurance applying after satisfaction of the deductibles.
+The out-of-network annual out-of-pocket maximums will be \$10,000 individual/\$20,000 family.
 Pharmacy benefits are subject to medical deductible and coinsurance.
+Beginning January 1, 2019, the standard Rx plan will apply, which excludes Walgreens from in network coverage.

-As part of the CDHP, a Health Savings Account (HSA) will be set up in the amounts listed in 6 (d) above.
+As part of the CDHP, a Health Savings Account (HSA) will be set up in the amounts listed in 6 (d) above, for any eligible employee who activates an account.
 This HSA will be funded by the District.